How to go from Akita to Niigata?

-Only 5 minutes on foot away from Akita station, the hotel is convenient, well-equiped and clean with high quality service.
+Only a 5-minute walk from Akita Station, the hotel is convenient, well-equipped and clean with high quality service.

 2-2-26 Naka-dori, Akita, 010-0001

-A unique hot spring destination in the beautiful Yuze Valley, not far from the best sightseeing locations in the region.
-Guests can relax in the hot springs and indulge in traditional Japanese cooking at the restaurant.
-Rooms are well appointed and sta are friendly and helpful.
+A unique spa destination in the beautiful Yuze Valley, not far from the best sights in the area.
+Guests can relax in the hot springs and enjoy traditional Japanese cuisine at the restaurant.
+The rooms are well appointed and the staff are friendly and helpful.

 43 Yuze Yutan Hachimantai, Kazuno, Akita, 018-5141

-Akita’s famous inaniwa udon very close to the station.
+Akita's famous inaniwa udon near the station.
 From the west exit of Akita Station, head west on the main road, Akita Chuo Road.
-It is on the left on the basement floor of Akita View Hotel.
+It is located on the left in the basement of the Akita View Hotel.